What Do Raccoons Do In The Wild

 Social Structure and Behavior

 The mother raccoon, or sow, is solely responsible for raising her young.
 The kits are born blind and helpless, relying entirely on their mother for warmth, food, and protection.
 They remain in the den for the first few months of their lives, gradually venturing out with their mother as they grow older and more independent.
-The mother teaches them essential survival skills, such as how to forage for food, climb trees, and avoid predators.
+Also, the mother teaches them essential survival skills, such as how to forage for food, climb trees, and avoid predators.
 By the fall, the young raccoons are typically independent and disperse to find their own territories.

 While raccoons are not highly social, they do communicate with each other using a variety of vocalizations and body language.
 They use calls to attract mates, warn of danger, and communicate with their young.
 They also use scent marking to establish territories and communicate with other raccoons in the area.